akashzt/assign/README.md

 - **Node.js Version:** 20 LTS
 - **Database:** MongoDB

+## Frontend Routes
+1. **Login Page**: `/login`
+   - This route provides a form for users to log in.
+Upon successful authentication, users are redirected to their profile.

+2. **Register Page**: `/dashboard`
+   - This route provides a form for users to Register.users are redirected to their profile.

+3. **Profile**: `/profile`
+   - This routes provide All grievance if hr is login.and if the user is employee the he can see his own grievance.
+   - if the user is employee then it has one option to chat on respective grievance.
+   - if the user is hr then it has two button edit and chat.
+   - hr can change status of grievance.
+   - any hr can chat to any grievance.

+4. **404 Page**: `/404`
+   - Custom page for non-existent routes.

 ## Scripts
 - **start:dev:** Runs the application in development mode using nodemon.